 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the received signal-to-noise indication of the first measured frame just after STA reassociates to the Target BSSID.
+This attribute indicates the received signal-to-noise indication of the first measured frame just after STA reassociates to the Target BSSID.
 If association with target BSSID failed, the Target RCPI field indicates the received signal-to-noise indication of the most recently measured frame from the Target BSSID.
 The Target RSNI is reported in dB, as defined in 8.4.2.43 (RSNI element)."

 ::= { dot11WNMEventTransitReportEntry 16 }